Multidisciplinary Advanced Engineering Consultants and Software Developers

 2- Select a few assets to start with - you can carry out RCM for the highest risk items, the assets with the highest criticality or the very badly behaved (problem actors) and perform FMEA.

 3- For each Failure Mode, document the current Maintenance Strategies and Tasks as well as the associated data.

 4- Review the current Maintenance Strategies and Tasks, and revise based on the criticality of the failure mode (e.g. introduce a new strategy for high or medium criticality failures).

-RCM is a Live Document and should be continuously be reviewed and revised accordingly
+RCM is a Live Document and should continuously be reviewed and revised, accordingly.

 A reliability block diagram in Reliasoft's BLOCKSIM

 For Root Cause Analysis (RCA), we use Failure Reporting, Analysis and Corrective Action System (FRACAS), which is also used in safety/risk minimization systems and process control systems, root cause analysis and incident reporting systems.

 The fundamental tasks of the process include recording failures and associated information and prioritizing them, as well as, identifying, implementing and verifying corrective actions.
 This information allows for the support of reliability data analysis.